 There are some resources that could be particularly helpful for children with SEND:

+Looking after your own mental health is important.
+If you can, avoid setting yourself unrealistic expectations.
 Think about things you can do with your children that you may also find relaxing and therapeutic.
 This could be:

 look for local online groups or pages for parents of children with special educational needs